May 11, 2026

 6. Reporting

-1. An employee who witnesses an incident of violence, threats of violence or suspicious behavior, must immediately report such conduct to campus or local law enforcement, as applicable, appropriate supervisor, and the Office of Organizational Culture and Engagement.
+1. An employee who witnesses an incident of violence, threats of violence or suspicious behavior, must immediately report such conduct to campus or local law enforcement, as applicable, appropriate supervisor, and OCE.

 2. Any employee who is granted a court order requiring any other individual to stay away from the employee’s place of work must furnish a copy of the order to OCE and Campus Police or law enforcement as soon as practicable.

-3. A supervisor who witnesses an incident of violence, threats of violence or suspicious behavior, must immediately report such conduct to campus or local law enforcement, as applicable, and OCE .
+3. A supervisor who witnesses an incident of violence, threats of violence or suspicious behavior, must immediately report such conduct to campus enforcement, and OCE.

 7. Right to Search for Weapons

-1. Any TBR institution has the right to search for illegally possessed weapons in any area on the institution’s premises, including, but not limited to, lockers, furniture, containers, drawers, equipment or other facilities, lunch boxes, brief cases, personal bags, personal toolboxes or tool kits, parking lots, TBR vehicles and other vehicles parked on the institution’s premises.
+1. The College has the right to search for illegally possessed weapons in any area on the College’s premises, including, but not limited to, lockers, furniture, containers, drawers, equipment or other facilities, lunch boxes, brief cases, personal bags, personal toolboxes or tool kits, parking lots, College vehicles and other vehicles parked on the institution’s premises.
 Such searches may only be conducted by law enforcement officers and, when feasible, in consultation with the Office of General Counsel.

 8. Prohibition of Retaliation